jacobvc/Neopixel-Display-System/NeopixelClient/README.md

 Once a device is connected, it's metadata is retrieved **mdata = device.GetMetaDataAsync()**, and a view / control page is created and displayed using **CreateDynamicView(mdata, device)**.
 The device view includes a **Disconnect** button that returns to the collection view.

 ## Quick Start
 This application is a client of an **esp32Neopxel** device.
-If one is not available, go to [Neopixel Server](/NeopixelServer) and create one of them first.
+If an esp32Neopixel device is not available, go to [Neopixel Server](/NeopixelServer) and create one of them first.

 At the time of this writing, .NET MAUI requires Visual Studio 2022 Preview.
 That is sort of a moving target, so I recommend going directly to the [.NET MAUI documentation](https://docs.microsoft.com/en-us/dotnet/maui) to install the most appropriate development tools.